-Wärtsilä makes enormous engines, and they have a vast portfolio of them.
-They produce from what are relatively small engines (around 200 mm cylinder bore) used in for example auxiliary or diesel-electric power generators or on ships to huge powerhouses (500 mm+ cylinder bore) used in power plants and direct drive on ships.
+Wärtsilä produces enormous engines and they have a vast portfolio.
+They produce relatively small engines (around 200 mm cylinder bore) used in auxiliary or diesel-electric power generators to huge powerhouses (500 mm+ cylinder bore) used in power plants and direct drives on ships.

-What’s more?
-Wärtsilä 31 is the most fuel-efficient 4-stroke engine available on the market.
-Great for the operator, great for the planet.
-Read our full case story of the The World's Most Efficient Engine.
+Wärtsilä 31 is the most fuel-efficient 4-stroke engine available on the market which is great for the operator and great for the planet.
+Read the full case story of The World's Most Efficient Engine.

 Example 3: Spotify Web API

-By publishing a public API that any developer can use, Spotify is pushing the barrier and limit of their product.
+By publishing a public API that any developer can use, Spotify is pushing the barrier and limits of its product.